 Build Quality

-Build quality is nice.
-Canon is using a thinner plastic for the exterior shell to keep the lens lighter, but it still feels really solid.
-It definitely feels nice for plastic.
-I would even say it feels nicer than my Sony Zeiss zooms or even my Fujifilm lenses which have aluminum shells.
+The build quality is nice.
+Canon uses thinner plastic for the exterior shell to keep the lens lighter, but it still feels solid.
+It feels nice for plastic.
+It feels nicer than my Sony Zeiss zooms or even my Fujifilm lenses, which have aluminum shells.

-Anyway, if you’re concerned about the RF 24-105mm feeling like lightweight cheap plastic like a lot of the cheaper Sony EF lenses or cheap Canon APS-C kit lenses, don’t be.
-This is a very high-quality lens and it feels like an appendage of Robocop.
+If you’re concerned about the RF 24-105mm feeling lightweight and cheap plastic like many of the cheaper lenses or cheap Canon APS-C kit lenses, don’t be.
+This is a very high-quality lens, and it feels like an appendage of Robocop.

 On Lens Switches

-The lens has two switches, one for IS, one for manual focus.
-You only have one type of IS, and it’s either on or off.
+The lens has two switches, one for IS, and one for manual focus.
+You only have one type of IS, either on or off.
 You don’t get the multiple modes as you do with the 70-200mm lenses.

 The manual focus switch is incredibly useful when switching to manual for quick panoramas or landscape shots with ND filters.

-There is also a lock switch to keep the lens at 24mm when walking around.
+A lock switch also keeps the lens at 24mm when walking around.

 On Lens Rings

-The zoom ring is the closest to the camera and it’s the largest ring.
-The next ring is for focus, and the furthest ring is the custom control ring which I haven’t really figured out a good use for yet.
+The zoom ring is the closest and largest ring to the camera.
+The next ring is for focus, and the furthest ring is the custom control ring, which I haven’t yet figured out a good use.

 Auto Focus

-Autofocus is quick with this lens, but it’s by no means the fastest lens I own.
-But still, it’s quick and it won’t let you down.
-The best part about the autofocus is it’s silent, making this lens outstanding for videographers.
+This lens’s autofocus is quick, but it’s not the fastest lens I own.
+Still, it’s quick, and it won’t let you down.
+The best part about the autofocus is that it’s silent, making this lens outstanding for videographers.

-There is a little bit of aperture chatter though, so you’ll likely not want to change the aperture while recording if you have an on-camera mic.
+There is a little bit of aperture chatter, so if you have an on-camera mic, you’ll likely not want to change the aperture while recording.

 Focus-By-Wire Manual Focus

-For shooting in manual focus mode, the 24-105mm uses a fly-by-wire system.
-If you’re coming for Fujifilm or Sony this might seem horrible, but, Canon has figured out how to make this system work perfectly.
-You don’t feel the focus steps like you do with the Sony and Fujifilm lenses, it’s buttery smooth and you really feel like your focusing on a manual lens.
+The 24-105mm uses a fly-by-wire system for shooting in manual focus mode.
+If you’re coming for Fujifilm or Sony, this might seem horrible, but Canon has figured out how to make this system work perfectly.
+You don’t feel the focus steps like you do with the Sony and Fujifilm lenses; it’s buttery smooth, and you feel like you’re focusing on a manual lens.

-I was really concerned with this when ordering this lens, as the stepping you often get with manual focus fly-by-wire lenses gives me anxiety when trying to fine-tune my focus, but this Canon is fantastic.
-Manual focus also works very well with the EOS R three peg manual focus assistance, which is incredibly useful.
-I believe only Canon’s cinema cameras had that feature in the past and they moved it over to the EOS R.
+I was concerned with this when ordering this lens, as the stepping you often get with manual focus fly-by-wire lenses gives me anxiety when trying to fine-tune my focus, but this Canon is fantastic.
+Manual focus also works very well with the EOS R three-peg manual focus assistance, which is incredibly useful.
+I believe only Canon’s cinema cameras had that feature in the past, and they moved it over to the EOS R.

-Focusing all occurs internally so there are no external moving elements when focusing from close to infinity.
+Focusing occurs internally, so there are no external moving elements when focusing from close to infinity.

 Image Stabilization

-The IS in the RF 24-105mm works a little differently than a lot of other stabilization systems I’ve used.
-If you’re used to a Sony IBIS system, this Canon IS system works differently in that it doesn’t lock the shot in a fixed place, rather it completely removes all the micro shake but still allows the natural drifting.
-This is actually how my Sony A7rIII IBIS with IS lenses was before the recent firmware which now forces the image to try to object lock harder.
+The IS in the RF 24-105mm works a little differently than many other stabilization systems I’ve used.
+If you’re used to an IBIS system, this Canon IS system works differently in that it doesn’t lock the shot in a fixed place.
+Instead, it completely removes all the micro shake but still allows natural drifting.

-While the locking IS is great for photography, for videography it’s not so great, since the IS is constantly trying to fight you as you’re naturally panning or moving the camera, and it really ruins the shot when shooting video because you get all these jumps.
-The 24-105mm doesn’t fight you like this, it allows the natural drift.
-I’m still waiting for a camera brand to allow us to pick the style of IS, so we could have a mode that tries harder to fix itself to an object while maybe sacrificing a stop or two, or a version that allows more drift for video.
+While the locking IS is great for photography, it’s not so great for videography.
+The IS constantly tries to fight you as you’re naturally panning or moving the camera, which really ruins the shot when shooting video because you get all these jumps.
+The 24-105mm doesn’t fight you like this; it allows the natural drift.

-I’m still finding I can shoot 1/30 pretty comfortably even on the long end of the lens if everything is still.
-I could probably go slower on the wide end but don’t really like to since no IS system is 100% reliable, and the purpose of IS was never really to shoot 1-second exposures handheld.
+I’m still finding I can shoot 1/30 comfortably, even on the long end of the lens, if everything is still.
+I could probably go slower on the wide end, but I don’t really like to since no IS system is 100% reliable, and the purpose of IS was never really to shoot 1-second exposures handheld.

-If you want reliably sharp shots at the long end (105mm), especially shooting subjects that are moving or if you’re moving at all, you’ll need to shoot with a shutter of at least 1/100, most likely faster even with IS.
+If you want reliably sharp shots at the long end (105mm), especially when shooting moving subjects or if you’re moving at all, you’ll need to shoot with a shutter ofย at least 1/100, most likely faster even with IS.

-What IS on the 24-105 allows me to do, is shoot landscapes and panoramas handheld without pushing too deep into my ISO and shoot portraits on the long end without having to go 1/200 on my shutter.
-So you end up getting a few more keepers when shooting on slower shutters, but not really 5-stops like advertised.
+What IS on the 24-105 allows me to shoot handheld landscapes and panoramas without pushing too deep into my ISO and shoot portraits on the long end without needing high shutters.
+So you get a few more keepers when shooting on slower shutters, but not 5-stops like advertised.

-I supposed if you were a Buddhist monk that just finished a meditation session and immediately grabbed the camera and shot a landscape photo, then maybe you could pull off a 1-second shutter.
+If you were a Buddhist monk who just finished a meditation session and immediately grabbed the camera and shot a landscape photo, then maybe you could pull off a 1-second shutter with image stabilization.
 But for the normal folks like you and me, at 24mm for landscape photos, you won’t want to drop below 1/30.

 Canon 24-105mm F4L | Technical Overview